nodejs/node/doc/api/util.md

     line.
 Defaults to 60 for legacy compatibility.

-The `util.inspect()` method returns a string representation of `object` that is primarily useful for debugging.
+The `util.inspect()` method returns a string representation of `object` that is intended for debugging.
+The output of `util.inspect` may change at any time and should not be depended upon programmatically.
 Additional `options` may be passed that alter certain aspects of the formatted string.
 `util.inspect()` will use the constructor's name and/or `@@toStringTag` to make an identifiable tag for an inspected value.